Slackadays/Clipboard/README.md

 <img src="documentation/readme-assets/ProductivityTools.png" alt="The fully-featured yet oh-so-easy-to-use clipboard manager for everyone." />

-The Clipboard Project <sub>(CB for short)</sub> is the super fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
+The Clipboard Project <sub>(CB for short)</sub> is the fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.

-This is the world's first (and currently only) real, complete clipboard manager for anybody who can mash keys on a keyboard.

 Imagine having a second brain that could remember anything, anytime, anywhere.
 That's almost what having CB is like for you.